enspyrco/crowdleague/.contributing/the-process.md

         1. Create a folder to hold all files needed to create a user flow
             - Add title: "x. *Use Case* - User Flow files - *Section* (CL)"

-        2. Inside folder created in step 1, create a doc to outline action steps for the use case.
+        2. Inside "user flow folder", create a doc to outline action steps for the use case.
-            - Add title: "x. *Use Case* - User Flow - *Section* (CL)"
+            - Add title: "Action steps < x. *Use Case* < User Flow < *Section* (CL)"
             - Add template to doc:
                 -   A leaguer who...
                     -   (context)